-Colour mixing theory
+Colour mixing theory - Royal Talens

-Mixing with 3 colours
+Mixing with primary colours

 Using the three primary colours yellow, red and blue, you can create any desired colour.
 To start creating your own colour circle, start by mixing yellow with blue, blue with red and red with yellow.
 Mixing these colours creates new colours: green, violet and orange.
 Make sure to start experimenting with smaller amounts to prevent wasting the paint.